Search Programs

 A list of accredited vet tech schools around the country is provided on the AVMA’s website.
 There are currently three CVTEA-accredited vet tech schools in Nevada for students to consider.

 The College of Southern Nevada-Charleston Campus, in Las Vegas, offers an associate of applied science (AAS) degree in veterinary nursing.
 The college was the first post-secondary program in the state to have full accreditation from the AVMA, and its courses cover vet tech fundamentals and provide hands-on experiences.
-Students must demonstrate competency in skills required by the AVMA and state board in order to pass national and state exams.
+Students must demonstrate competency in skills required by the AVMA and state board to pass national and state exams.

 In addition to general education courses, vet tech courses include an introduction to animal health technology; basic animal nursing; veterinary office and clinical procedures; clinical anatomy and physiology; parasitology; animal nutrition; large animal procedures; and more.
 Students complete two directed clinical practice courses to gain hands-on skills in veterinary technology.
-Between 2016 and 2019, 79 percent of graduates passed the Veterinary Technician National Exam (VTNE) on their first try.
+Between 2020 and 2023, 80 percent of graduates passed the Veterinary Technician National Exam (VTNE) on their first try.

 The Pima Medical Institute, in Las Vegas, also offers an associate of applied science (AAS) degree in veterinary technology.
 The school has full accreditation, so students are able to take the VTNE after graduation or in the months leading up to it, and the program takes just 18 months to complete.
 This veterinary technician program incorporates a mix of online and classroom-based instruction and real-world experiences.
 Courses include:

-• Diagnostic imaging
+- Diagnostic imaging

-• Exotic animals
+- Exotic animals

-• Large animal care and nursing
+- Large animal care and nursing

-• Equine medicine and nursing
+- Equine medicine and nursing

-• Laboratory animal science
+- Laboratory animal science

-• Dentistry techniques
+- Dentistry techniques

-• Clinical surgery and lab
+- Clinical surgery and lab

-• Surgical nursing
+- Surgical nursing

 Finally, Truckee Meadows Community College, in Reno, offers another veterinary technician AAS degree.
-This two-year, 73 credit program prepares students for animal dental cleaning, animal nursing care, diagnostic testing, and much more.
+This two-year, 73-credit program prepares students for animal dental cleaning, animal nursing care, diagnostic testing, and much more.
 Prerequisites include cell and molecular biology lecture and lab, composition, and fundamentals of college math.

 Those interested in one of the distance-based, CVTEA-accredited programs can visit our online vet tech schools page.